A Short Proof for the Polynomiality of the Stretched Littlewood-Richardson Coefficients: Preliminaries

 \begin{lem} Let $\calC$ be a chamber in the chamber complex of $\mathrm{cone}(\Delta_+)$.
 Then the Kostant partition function $K(v)$ is a polynomial in $v = (v_1, \dots, v_k)$ on $\calC$ of degree at most $\binom{k-1}{2}$. \end{lem}

-The Steinberg's formula \cite{Steinberg1961} expresses the tensor product of two irreducible representations of semisimple Lie algebras as the direct sum of other irreducible representations.
-Rassart \cite{Rassart2004} restricted the formula to $\mathrm{SL}_k\bc$ and derived the following version of the Steinberg's formula for computing $C^{\nu}_{\lambda,\mu}$.
+Steinberg's formula \cite{Steinberg1961} expresses the tensor product of two irreducible representations of semisimple Lie algebras as the direct sum of other irreducible representations.
+When restricting the formula to $\mathrm{SL}_k\bc$, we obtain the following version of Steinberg's formula for computing $c^{\nu}_{\lambda,\mu}$.

 \begin{thm}[Steinberg's Formula] Let $\mu, \lambda, \nu$ be partitions with at most $k$ part such that $|\nu| = |\lambda| + |\mu|.$ Then

 where $\mathrm{inv}(\psi)$ is the number of inversions of the permutation $\psi$ and